NullCascade/morrowind-mods/Smarter Soultrap/readme.txt

 =====================================================================================
  VERSION HISTORY
 =====================================================================================

+ 1.0.2 [2025-01-30]:
+    * Fixed incorrect soul gem filtering when responding to other mods.
+    * Rebalanced default configuration.
+Leveling is enabled by default, with higher requirements (50 for displacement, 75 for relocation).

  1.0.1 [2021-01-03]:
     * Fixed issue where an emptied Azura's Star would cause the script to fail.